tstapleton/rhythmic/README.md

 Click on the bookmark to make the overlay show.
 Hit `Escape` to kill it.

+## Todo

+* allow background scrolling
+* inspect element on something should not select the rhythmic element

 ## Credits

 Originally forked from [gridwax.gs](http://gridwax.gs).